Conflei/estdatos2/tareas/sem-2/cap1.md

 value of the character in the machine's character set.
 This is called a character constant, although it is just another way to write a small integer.

+En su CORE, C no tiene valores booleanos.

+By definition, chars are just small integers, so char variables and constants are identical to ints in arithmetic expressions.

+You may have noticed that there is a return statement at the end of main.
+Since main is a function like any other, it may return a value to its caller, which is in effect the environment in which the program was executed.
+Typically, a return value of zero implies normal termination; non-zero values signal unusual or erroneous termination conditions.

+This declaration, which is called a function prototype, has to agree with the definition and uses of power.
+It is an error if the definition of a function or any uses of it do not agree with its prototype.

+Los valores en C se pasan por valor excepto los arrays:
+The story is different for arrays.
+When the name of an array is used as an argument, the value passed to the function is the location or address of the beginning of the array - there is no copying of array elements.
+By subscripting this value, the function can access and alter any argument of the array.
+This is the topic of the next section.

+An external variable must be defined, exactly once, outside of any function; this sets aside storage for it.
+The variable must also be declared in each function that wants to access it; this states the type of the variable.
+The declaration may be an explicit extern statement or may be implicit from context.

+You should note that we are using the words definition and declaration carefully when we refer to external variables in this section.**Definition** refers to the place where the variable is created or assigned storage; **declaration** refers to places where the nature of the variable is stated but no storage is allocated.